ivanchromjak/jekyll-theme-eon/_blocks/feature-32.md

 icon: ios-google-maps.svg
 ---

-Add maps to as sections or in pages and posts.
+Add Google maps as a page section or in post content.